About Foothill - De Anza Police Dept.

 - 3 Community Service Officers who handle parking, traffic and minor reports

-- 20 student aides who assist with parking enforcement, door locks and unlocks, battery jumps, and student escort services
+- 20 student aides who assist with parking enforcement, door locks and unlocks, battery jumps, and student safety escort services

 Foothill-De Anza Police Department Police Officers have the responsibility of investigating felony and misdemeanor crimes occurring on both the Foothill and De Anza campuses.
 Officers work closely with allied agencies to identify suspects and crime trends.
 The Foothill-De Anza Police Officers also concentrate on violence against women and sexual assaults that occur on both the campuses.
 The department is also responsible for the Sex Offender Registrant Program and works closely with the Department of Justice and the local District Attorney.

 Foothill-De Anza Police Department Officers are responsible for the investigations of both crimes against persons and property, which may include: assault and battery, robbery, crimes against children, weapons violations, burglary, petty & grand larceny, stolen property, vehicle theft, fraud/forgeries, cybrecrime, identity theft and other types of crimes involving the campus community.